awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

       @Bean
       public PasswordEncoder passwordEncoder() {
         return new BCryptPasswordEncoder();
       }
      }

-**Note**: In this example, the user credentials to log into the application are user and password.
+**Note**: In this example, the user credentials to log into the application are **user** and **password**.

 ## Create the HTML file

 At this point, you have created all of the Java files required for this example application.
-Now you create HTML files that are required for the application's view.
+Now create HTML files that are required for the application's view.
 Under the resource folder, create a **templates** folder, and then create the following HTML files:

 + index.html
 + layout.html